Ali and Steve on the summit of the Zumsteinspitze – Italian 4000m Peaks Traverse, aka ‘The Pasta Tour’!

 Excellent Pre Trip Organisation and Advice – from an Alpine Guide

-For the best quality pre trip information and advice, we believe it’s essential for you to speak with an experienced Guide – which is why your initial enquiry, discussion and ongoing planning and support for your upcoming trip will be with Rich Cross IFMGA.
+For the best quality pre trip information and advice, we believe it’s essential for you to speak with an experienced Guide – which is why your initial enquiry, discussion and ongoing planning and support for your upcoming trip will be with an IFMGA guide.

 This means that we always maintain a clear oversight of every trip and course that we run, you always know who to contact and you’ll receive a quick, accurate and informative reply from a fully qualified Guide who has actually climbed the routes, used the equipment and knows the logistics first hand.